dudeee/docs/internationalization.md

  }
  ```

  The `%username%` is a variable which is replaced by bot when using this string.
 Using variables you can make sure the localization process is as flexible as possible.

+ To use variables in your code, you should use `bot.t` like this:

  For more information see [`i18next`](http://i18next.com/).